Getting started with agentless backups

 Keeping snapshots for an extended period will impact the performance of your production VMs.

-Consolidating a virtual disk that has long-term snapshots takes a very long time, and can impact the I/O performance of that VM.
+Consolidating a virtual disk that has long-term snapshots takes a very long time, and can impact the I/O performance of that virtual machine.

 By default, the snapshots Datto appliances take persist for only as long as it takes to back up any given target virtual machine.